Favorite Tourist Attractions on the Central Coast

 National acclaim has been bestowed upon the prize winning wines and premium vineyards in San Luis Obispo County.
 Over 80 wineries welcome visitors to sample prize-winning selections and current releases.

 Pismo and Shell Beach offer long white beaches, rocky cliffs and spectacular sunsets.
-This classic California beach town offers superb dining and shopping, golf, the dunes, horseback riding, surfing, body boarding, or fishing from a 1200-foot pier.
+This classic California beach town offers superb dining and shopping, golf, the dunes, horseback riding, surfing, body boarding, historic 1,200-foot-long Pismo Beach Pier, Built in 1928.

 Explore the Historic Village of Arroyo Grande, the Central Coast’s unique turn-of-the-century downtown village.
 Here you’ll find a unique array of antiques, specialty shops and fine dining, all nestled within the scenic atmosphere of historic buildings, natural beauty, and timeless treasures.